-As a representative of Nestlé, Patrice Bula serves as Chairman of Blue Bottle Coffee Inc., USA, as a Board member of Cereal Partners Worldwide S.A., Switzerland, and of Froneri Ltd., UK.
-He is also a Board member of Hsu Fu Chi Group Companies, China.
+As a representative of Nestlé, Patrice Bula is Co-Chairman of Cereal Partners Worldwide S.A., Switzerland, and serves as a Board member of Froneri Lux Topco Sàrl, Luxembourg.

 ^() Mandates and functions are listed in the following order: (1) mandates in listed companies, (2) mandates in non-listed companies, (3) mandates held at the request of Nestlé or companies controlled by it, (4) mandates held in associations, charitable organizations, foundations, trusts and employee welfare foundations.